Twelfth Doctor: Television

 The Twelfth Doctor makes a first, uncredited appearance in the programme's fiftieth anniversary special, "The Day of the Doctor" (2013), when thirteen incarnations of the Doctor unite to save his home planet of Gallifrey from destruction during the Time War.
 At first, Time Lords in Gallifrey's war room spot twelve blue TARDISes approaching and encircling the planet.
-This count is then corrected to thirteen, and Capaldi's hands, eyes, and forehead are fleetingly shown.
+This count is then corrected to thirteen by Androgar, and Capaldi's hands, eyes, and forehead are fleetingly shown (his eyebrows which feature prominently in the cameo appearance would subsequently be part of a running gag, dubbed the "attack eyebrows").
 He then makes his full debut at the end of the next episode, "The Time of the Doctor", after the Eleventh Doctor (Matt Smith), about to die from old age, is given a new regeneration cycle from the Time Lords, who remain hidden in a pocket universe.

 In the series 8 premiere "Deep Breath" (2014), the Doctor arrives in Victorian London, where he recovers from the stress of his regeneration, initially under the care of the Paternoster Gang.
 After uncovering potential alien presence in London, the Doctor goes on the run as a homeless person for some time.
 While on the run, he believes he has seen his new face before, though does not recall from where.
 He and Clara (Jenna Coleman) are reunited by a third party, and realise that this third party has been conspiring to bring the two of them together for some time.
 The Doctor helps Clara overcome her reservations about his new personality and older physical appearance, and they begin travelling together once more.
 Over the course of the series, he and Clara have some ups and downs in their friendship caused both by the Doctor's callousness and because Clara wishes to keep her continued travelling a secret from her boyfriend, Danny Pink (Samuel Anderson); she is not able to resolve the situation before Danny dies in a road accident in the first part of the series finale, "Dark Water"/"Death in Heaven".
 In the finale, he meets Missy (Michelle Gomez), the latest incarnation of his nemesis, the Master, who reveals that she conspired to bring him and Clara together and has begun converting the Earth's dead into Cybermen; her plan is to compromise the Doctor's morality with the offer of an army with which to rule the universe.
 Missy's scheme is foiled, but not before many have died and Earth is in chaos.
 The Doctor takes a weapon from Clara, to spare his companion the burden of killing Missy herself.
 As the Doctor hesitates, a cyberconverted Brigadier Lethbridge-Stewart, retaining his humanity, appears to disintegrate Missy with a laser blast.
-After a traumatic ordeal, the Doctor and Clara part ways, seemingly for good, before they are reunited by a shared dream in "Last Christmas" and agree to continue adventuring.
+After a traumatic ordeal, the Doctor and Clara part ways after lying to each other about their current situations, seemingly for good, before they are reunited by a shared dream in "Last Christmas" and agree to continue adventuring with the intervention of Santa Claus (Nick Frost).